kumahq/kuma/docs/proposals/multicluster.md

 * You cannot apply new/modify policies
 * You can still apply/start Dataplanes in local clusters and generate certs from the CA.
-* All clusters have local copy of policies - Local CPs can be restarted.
+* All clusters have remote copy of policies - Remote CPs can be restarted.

-### Local CP instances in one of the clusters are down
+### Remote CP instances in one of the clusters are down

 * You can apply new/modify policies
 * You can apply/start Dataplane in other clusters and generate certs from the CA.
-* You cannot apply/start Dataplanes in this local cluster.
+* You cannot apply/start Dataplanes in this remote cluster.
 Also DPs that went down won't be removed from XDS (but they can be excluded with healthchecks)

 ## Support for flat networking